California Wrongful Death Claims

-Regardless of who files a wrongful death lawsuit, the victims’ survivors will ask that damages be compensated for.
+Regardless of who files a wrongful death lawsuit, the victims’ direct family or decedents will be the people being compensated due to “damages suffered”.
 The dollar amount of these damages can vary over a wide range.
-Damages that can be sought in a wrongful death claim can be classified as economic, non-economic, and punitive.
+There are three “type of damages” in a wrongful death claim, which are classified as economic, non-economic, and punitive.

 Filing the Wrongful Death Claim

-If your loved one died because of the wrongful acts of another, you should consult with a wrongful death attorney.
+If your loved one died because of the wrongful acts of others, you should consult with a wrongful death attorney immediately.
 The state does have a “one action rule” which states that only one lawsuit can be filed against the liable party, so all heirs must join in the same lawsuit.

-If you believe your loved one’s death was caused by the wrongful acts of someone else, you should schedule a consultation with a wrongful death lawyer today.
+If you believe your loved one’s death was caused by the wrongful acts of someone else, you should “Schedule a Consultation” with a wrongful death lawyer Right Now!
 You don’t have to suffer through this alone.
-Help is available to ensure your family gets on track after the death of your family member.
+Help is Available to ensure your family gets on track after the death of your family member.

 Start at the beginning.
 Tell us what happened and we’ll get back in no time with timely information.

 Our expert California injury lawyers are ready to defend you in your accident, injury, or negligence case.
 Contact us for a FREE evaluation.
 No win, no fee: you pay us only when we win your case.